 Non-compressible hemorrhage is the most common preventable cause of death on battlefield and in civilian traumatic injuries.

 Microsecond pulses of electric current can induce rapid constriction in arteries and veins.
-Electrically-induced vasoconstriction could be induced in seconds while blood vessels dilate back to their original size within minutes after stimulation.
+Electrically-induced vasoconstriction could be maintained for hours, and thereby prevent blood loss until the injured is evacuated to the point of medical care.
+The blood vessels dilate back to their original size within minutes after stimulation ends.
 At higher settings, a blood clotting can take place, leading to complete and permanent occlusion of the vessels.
-Both regimes can dramatically decrease the bleeding rate from the injured arteries, within seconds.
-This effect offers a promising approach to non-damaging control of bleeding during surgery, and to efficient hemorrhage arrest in trauma patients.
+The effect is non-thermal.